Atlanta Truck Accident Lawyer

 The Insurance Adjuster is Not on Your Side

 It is important for all truck accident victims to remember that insurance adjusters work for the insurance companies and do not have your best interests at heart.
 Often, insurance adjusters will make settlement offers during the very early stages of an injury claim - before the full extent of the injured person's injuries are even known.
 It is critical that truck accident victims understand the motivation of the insurance adjuster.
 Adjusters are paid to minimize the value of your claim and provide you with as little money as possible.
 Accordingly, you should never just accept a quick settlement without consulting with a licensed truck accident attorney.

-At Montlick and Associates, our skilled Atlanta truck accident attorneys will protect your legal rights to the fullest extent.
-Do not tackle the insurance company alone; put our firm's 33+ years of legal experience to work for you.
+At Montlick and Associates, our experienced Atlanta truck accident attorneys will protect your legal rights to the fullest extent.
+Do not tackle the insurance company alone; put our firm's 35+ years of legal experience to work for you.